-- Continue to refine the event trigger mechanism to trigger events when excess supply situations are likely to occur based on actual market conditions; and, - Continue to provide real-world input into ongoing stakeholder efforts at the CPUC and CAISO; - Evaluate the value of negative market prices to the incentive structure; - Continue with the implementation of the EVCN participation option. - Recruit new participants into XSP to robustly test the new XSP feature set delivered in 2018.
+- Continue to refine the event trigger mechanism to trigger events when excess supply situations are likely to occur and, - Continue to provide real-world input into ongoing stakeholder efforts at the CPUC and CAISO; - Evaluate the value of negative market prices to the incentive structure; - Continue with the development of the EVCN participation option. - Recruit new participants into XSP to robustly test the new XSP feature set delivered in 2018.